JaaiDead/SplashOminous/README.md

 ## Splash Raid

-Give a splash potion for raid farms
+Give a splash potion for ominous bottles

 ## License